petros-d/docs/docs/environment-variables.md

 ## Environment Variable Priority

-On Astronomer, environment variables will be applied and overridden in the following order:
+On Astronomer, environment variables are applied and overridden in the following order:

 1. Astronomer UI
 2. .env (Local only)